Elite Thyroid Profile is designed for testing six following essential hormones:

 TSH – Thyroid Stimulating Hormone

 The pituitary produces TSH.
-TSH acts on the thyroid gland to stimulate the production of the thyroid hormone T4 and T3.
+TSH acts on the thyroid gland to stimulate the production of the thyroid hormones T4 and T3.
 Higher than normal TSH can indicate overproduction of or excessive supplementation with T4 and/or T3, Which acts in negative feedback on the pituitary to reduce TSH production.
-Low TSH can also be caused by problems in the pituitary gland itself, which result in insufficient TSH being produced to stimulate the thyroid (secondary hypothyroidism).
+Low TSH can also be caused by problems in the pituitary gland itself, resulting in insufficient TSH to stimulate the thyroid (secondary hypothyroidism).

 Free T4- Thyroxine

 The predominant hormone is produced by the thyroid gland.
 It is an inactive hormone and is converted to its active form, T3, within cells.
 Free T4 is the non-protein bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4, which is available to tissues.
 Low TSH combined with low T4 levels indicates hyperthyroidism.
 High TSH and low T4 abdicate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto’s).